First Aid for Equine Emergencies

 - Known disorders, especially metabolic disorders

-- Having quick access to your horse’s vaccine information is essential to forming a treatment plan in some cases.
+- Quick access to your horse’s vaccine information is essential to forming a treatment plan in some cases.
 Wounds may need a tetanus booster, exposure to wild animals may require a rabies booster, and eating moldy hay may influence the need for a botulism vaccine.

 - Past fecal egg counts and deworming protocols are valuable to know when evaluating a colic case, as are diet changes and the types of feed and supplements your horse eats.